FloorBroekgaarden/growl-syntheticstellarpopconvolve/docs/source/convolution_documentation.rst

      - Description
    * - convolution_type
      - Description:
           Method of convolution.
-The two choices are as follows. 'integrate': Convolution by integration uses backward convolution to multiply the normalized_yield of the systems with the starformation rate at the time the system would be born, given the delay time and the target event time.
+The three choices are as follows. 'integrate': Convolution by integration uses backward convolution to multiply the normalized_yield of the systems with the starformation rate at the time the system would be born, given the delay time and the target event time.
 This is particularly useful when you are just interested in the (transient) event. 'sample': Convolution by sampling uses forward convolution to 'sample' systems according to the yield () and assigns an event-time based on the delay time and the birth time.
-This is particularly useful if you want to post-process systems after they are born/the event occurs, like integrating the orbit of double compact object forward in time due to gravitational wave radiation (see LISA project example in `examples/notebook_usecases`).
+This is particularly useful if you want to post-process systems after they are born/the event occurs, like integrating the orbit of double compact object forward in time due to gravitational wave radiation (see LISA project example in `examples/notebook_usecases`). 'on-the-fly': Convolution by simulating the systems on-the-fly.
+Requires a method that uses the total mass in star formation, and optionally the metallicity distribution, combined with a population synthesis code, to evolve systems on the fly.

        Default value:
           integrate